 Despite these challenges, the Lanna people maintained their cultural identity and resilience.
 They continued to practice their traditions, preserve their language, and uphold the teachings of Theravada Buddhism.
 The kingdom’s rich heritage, including its art, architecture, and literature, continued to thrive, albeit on a smaller scale.

-Burmese Invasion 1558
+Burmese Invasion of 1558

 The Burmese invasion of Lanna in 1558 marked a long downturn for Chiang Mai.
-Led by King Bayinnaung of the Toungoo Dynasty, the Burmese military known for its strength conquered the Lanna Kingdom.
+Led by King Bayinnaung of the Toungoo Dynasty, the Burmese military, known for its strength, conquered the Lanna Kingdom.

-But despite the hardships the Lanna people never completely lost their spirit.
+But despite the hardship, the Lanna people never completely lost their spirit.
 They continued to practice traditions and preserve their language.
 They upheld the teachings of Theravada Buddhism.
 Secret resistance movements slowly emerged, and Lanna leaders continued to plot for independence.

 The Siamese Era

-Under Siamese rule stability and prosperity ensued.
+Under Siamese rule, stability and prosperity ensued.
 The city was handed to local rulers who were loyal to the Siamese crown.
 This allowed Chiang Mai to maintain a degree of autonomy and preserve its cultural identity.

 Chao Kawila was a charismatic leader who played a crucial role in the city’s resurgence.
 He encouraged the resettlement of the city, attracting people from various ethnic groups to rebuild Chiang Mai.
 Kawila’s efforts led to a revival of trade and commerce, as well as the restoration of many city temples.